-If you think an employer has discriminated against you in a reference you can make an employment tribunal claim.
+If you think an employer has discriminated against you in a reference, you have the option to make an employment tribunal claim.

-You need to let Acas know you’re going to make a claim.
-We will offer you the option of ‘early conciliation’ to try and resolve the issue without going to a tribunal.
+You first need to let Acas know you’re going to make a claim.

 You usually need to start a claim within 3 months of the date the discrimination happened.